-Following World War II and the birth of the “Atomic Age” and the “Space Race”, the horror genre shifted its focus from Gothic monsters to science-fiction inspired nightmares.
-A growing middle class with more disposable income also saw filmmakers begin to target the teen market with cheap films that could fit on a drive-in theater double-bill.
+Following World War II and the birth of the “Atomic Age” and the “Space Race”, horror shifted focus from Gothic monsters to science-fiction nightmares.
+Hollywood also saw a growing middle class with more disposable income.
+In response, they targeted a new teen market with cheap movies that could fit on drive-in double-bills.

 The Blob was an independent sci-fi/horror film distributed by Paramount Pictures and starring a young Steve McQueen.
 It has a perfect 1950’s B-film plot – a meteor crashes outside a small town unleashing a formless alien life-form that consumes anything that gets in its way.
 Teen Steve Andrews and his girlfriend, Jane Martin, must convince the town’s skeptical adults that there is a threat on its way before it’s too late.

-Pure popcorn fun, The Blob is a surprisingly briskly paced film for its time period.
-Despite its admittedly silly premise, the film also builds a fair amount of suspense in its execution.
-Director Irvin Yeaworth stages the scenes with the slow-moving ‘blob’ in clever ways to mount some sense of tension.
-Good special effects for the era and a healthy dose of humor help out flesh out a well-staged, original concept.
+Pure popcorn fun, The Blob is a surprisingly briskly paced movie for the period.
+Despite its admittedly silly premise, there’s actually a fair amount of suspense in its execution.
+Director Irvin Yeaworth stages the scenes with the slow-moving ‘blob’ in clever ways to mount tension.
+Good special effects for the era and a healthy dose of humor flesh out a well-staged, original concept.

 Aside from McQueen, who shows the charm that would make him a movie star, most of the acting is fairly wooden.
 Some of the dialogue also probably falls on the side of unintentionally humorous (“Hotrodding around the universe”, anyone).
 But these aspects of The Blob just add to its charm.